sshaw/env_var/README.md

 # EnvVar

-Environment variable utility methods.

-- Check if an environment variable is set to an enabled or disabled value
+Check if an environment variable is set to an enabled or disabled value.
-- Fetch an environment variable as an Array of `String`s or `Symbol`s
+Fetch an environment variable as an Array of `String`s or `Symbol`s.

 ## Usage